target/strelka/CONTRIBUTING.md

 # Contributing to Strelka
 Thank you so much for your interest in contributing to Strelka!
-This document includes guidelines to follow when contributing to the project.
+This document contains guidelines to follow when contributing to the project.

 ## Code of Conduct
 The Code of Conduct can be reviewed [here](https://github.com/target/strelka/blob/master/CODE_OF_CONDUCT.md).

 ## Submitting Changes
-Pull requests should be submitted using the pull request template and follow the [branching style guide](#branching).
+Pull requests should be submitted using the pull request template.
 Changes will be validated by the project maintainers before merging to master.

 ## Submitting Bugs
 Bugs should be submitted as issues using the bug report template.